BrownCoderAyush/Personal-Finance-Manager/README.md

 <!-- Validation checks are done by sequelize and validatoin error is getting managed by error handler -->
-# Documentation of NXTGenMentorShip API
+# Documentation of personalFinanceManager API

 ### Database -
 `PostgreSQL`